 Ingonish is actually a collection of small villages situated on two bays and divided by a long narrow peninsula called Middle Head.
 Each village is a seaside resort located close to the gates for Cape Breton Highlands National Park.

 The park was established in 1936 when the government set aside 950 square kilometers of the northern tip of Cape Breton Island.
 The park contains some of Canada's most famous scenery with its mountains, green wilderness and windswept coastal beauty.

 The best known feature of the park is the Cabot Trail that draws thousands of visitors every year and is renowned for being one of the most spectacular coastal drives in North America.

 The western side of the Cabot Trail has a strong French influence since this is one of the Acadian Regions.
 Look on any map and you won't find L'Acadie.

 The territory no longer exists as a formal jurisdiction, but it is a thriving community located on Cape Breton Island and south-western Nova Scotia, the central areas of Prince Edward Island and the eastern shores of New Brunswick.

 Some fled to New Brunswick or Prince Edward Island where they settled, and others returned at a later date to Nova Scotia.
-The Acadian flag displays the colours of the French national flag with a gold star set in the top left corner, and you are likely to see the colours in abundance as you drive through these regions.
+The Acadian flag displays the colors of the French national flag with a gold star set in the top left corner, and you are likely to see the colors in abundance as you drive through these regions.

-If you are passing through these areas on 15th August then you will witness The Tintamarre carnival where, at 6pm, people pour into the streets and make a symphony of noise and parade in costumes in the colours of the Acadian flag and play improvised instruments.
+If you are passing through these areas on August 15 then you will witness The Tintamarre carnival where, at 6pm, people pour into the streets and make a symphony of noise and parade in costumes in the colors of the Acadian flag and play improvised instruments.